 If you want some vegetation under your windows, choose thorny bushes that will make crooks think twice before they approach the windows.

-By creating large, open spaces around your home you can make intruders’ life considerably harder because they will have a much higher chance of being noticed by someone.
+By creating large, open spaces around your home you can make intruders’ lives considerably harder because they will have a much higher chance of being noticed by someone.
 Believe me, they hate being in plain sight.

 Another important thing to note is that you should have cameras looking at every entrance (all doors and windows) of your house or apartment if you really want to discourage criminals.